On symbol correspondences for quark systems I: Characterizations: On the Lie group and its representations

 \begin{remark} From the way the GT basis for $SU(3)$-representations were constructed using $SU(2)$-subrepresentations, the $SU(3)$ Clebsh-Gordan coefficientes in the GT basis are related to the $SU(2)$ Clebsh-Gordan coefficientes by

-where the second coefficient on the r.h.s. is called \emph{isoscalar factor}, and this provides explicit equations for the $SU(3)$ Clebsh-Gordan coefficientes in the GT basis in terms of explicit equations for the $SU(2)$ Clebsh-Gordan coefficientes, as found in \cite{RS} and \cite{varsh}, for instance. \end{remark}
+where the second coefficient on the r.h.s. is called \emph{isoscalar factor}, and this provides explicit equations for the $SU(3)$ Clebsh-Gordan coefficients in the GT basis in terms of explicit equations for the $SU(2)$ Clebsh-Gordan coefficientes, as found in \cite{RS} and \cite{varsh}, for instance. \end{remark}

 From decompositions (\ref{unc-coup})-(\ref{coup-unc}), we obtain some sufficient conditions for the Clebsch-Gordan coefficients to be zero.
-Since $\vb*e(\vb*p_1;\vb*\nu_1,J_1)$ and $\vb*e(\vb*p_2;\vb*\nu_2,J_2)$ are basis vectors of $SU(2)$-representations with spin numbers $J_1$ and $J_2$, their tensor product is a vector of the tensor product of the $SU(2)$-representations they belong to, that is, the Clebsch-Gordan coefficients are zero if $J_1$, $J_2$ and $J$ do not satisfy the triangle inequality.
-Also, using superscripts to identify the $SU(3)$-representations, the operators $T_{3}$ and $U_3$ in $Q(\vb*p_1)\otimes Q(\vb*p_2)$ have the form
+Since $\vb*e(\vb*p_1;\vb*\nu_1,J_1)$ and $\vb*e(\vb*p_2;\vb*\nu_2,J_2)$ are basis vectors of $SU(2)$-representations with spin numbers $J_1$ and $J_2$, their tensor product is a vector of the tensor product of the $SU(2)$-representations they belong to, that is, the Clebsch-Gordan coefficients are zero if $J_1$, $J_2$ and $J$ do not satisfy the triangle inequality or their sum is not integer.
+Also, using superscripts to identify the $SU(3)$-representations, the operators $T_{3}$ and $U_3$ in $\vb*p_1\otimes \vb*p_2$ have the form

 where $\mathds 1$ is the identity operator.
 Thus, the Clebsch-Gordan coefficients are zero if $t\neq t_1+t_2$ or $u \neq u_1+u_2$, for $t$, $t_1$, $t_2$, $u$, $u_1$ and $u_2$ being the eigenvalues of $T_3$ and $U_3$ related to the weights $\vb*\nu$, $\vb*\nu_1$ and $\vb*\nu_2$.